A webui/sync program to change your wallpapers.

 Tip

-The --build argument rebuilds the container so that code updates are reflected in the container.
+The --build flag rebuilds the image so code updates are reflected.

 Note

-Once you have started the app via Docker Compose, the wallpapers_server directory will contain the wallpapers.
+Once the stack is running, the wallpapers_server directory will contain the wallpapers.

 This part is a little more hazardous.
-You can try running the scripts/install_arch_linux_systemctl.py script; this program might work on your machine.
+You can try running scripts/install_arch_linux_systemctl.py.
+This script requires systemd and has been tested only on Arch Linux.

 Note